Generic Name: glyburide and metformin hydrochloride

 Glucovance Dosage and Administration

-- For patients not adequately controlled on diet and exercise, the recommended starting dose is 1.25 mg glyburide and 250mg metformin, once or twice daily with meals.
+- For patients not treated with either glyburide (or another sulfonylurea) or metformin hydrochloride (HCl), initiate treatment with another formulation of glyburide and metformin HCl at a starting dose of 1.25 mg glyburide and 250mg metformin HCl orally, once or twice daily with meals.

-- For patients not adequately controlled on either glyburide (or another sulfonylurea) or metformin alone, the recommended starting dose of Glucovance is 2.5 mg/500 mg or 5 mg/500 mg twice daily with the morning and evening meals.
+- For patients not adequately controlled on either glyburide (or another sulfonylurea) or metformin HCl alone, the recommended starting dose of Glucovance is 2.5 mg/500 mg or 5 mg/500 mg orally twice daily with meals.

-- For patients previously treated with a combination therapy of glyburide (or another sulfonylurea) and metformin, the starting dose of Glucovance should not exceed the daily dose (or equivalent dose of another sulfonylurea) and metformin already being taken.
+- For patients previously treated with a combination therapy of glyburide (or another sulfonylurea) and metformin HCl, the starting dose of Glucovance should not exceed the daily dose of glyburide (or equivalent dose of another sulfonylurea) and metformin HCl already being taken.

 Patients Receiving Colesevelam